2 cups dried black-eyed peas

 2 cups par-boiled rice

-Check through peas to make sure there are no stones.
+- Check through field peas to make sure there are no stones.
 Cover peas with water and let soak for 2 to 3 hours.
 Drain and rinse thoroughly; set aside.